lemonses/Museum-Curator/README.md

-Once the repo has been installed you must run npm install this will intall the required dependencies
+Once the repo has been installed you must run npm install this will install the required dependencies

 then run the command npm run dev and follow the link to use your browser as the runtime environment